NateEag/next-vcs/readme.md

 merge-friendly and diffable, but if it is not, about the best thing you can do is say "warning; I'm working on this."
-Some hooks for interactions with remotes and an agreed-upon central locking service would let you implement this - 'locked' files can just be marked read-only in your working copy.
+Some hooks for interactions with remotes and an agreed-upon central locking service would let you implement this - 'locked' files can be marked read-only in your working copy, and we can include a mechanism for seeing who locked it (and what repo is the source of the lock).
 Obviously true locking is inherently incompatible with being distributed, but all we really want to do here is let people know 'hey, someone else is working on this.'
 Furthermore, distributed VCSes would offer the locking mechanisms you actually want - if you know someone left for the day and just locked things by accident, you can leave a sticky note on their desk and ignore the lock.
 Note that gitolite has implemented this (though not quite how I would do it, but